Mindful Kindful YOUniversity

 This event is open to the public.
 Due to the nature and length of the documentary film (80 minutes) children under 12 should not attend.

-If you would like to host a screening at your school, home, or community location (San Luis Obispo or Northern Santa Barbara Counties), please contact Dee DiGioia!
+HOST a screening at your school, home, or community location (San Luis Obispo or Northern Santa Barbara Counties)!
 This screening can be included in a Professional Development Training.

 Our Previous Screenings: